If you suffer from pre-diabetes, it’s not too late to turn your health problems around.

 Although it’s recommended for prediabetics to limit their overall sugar intake, the GI score will help you identify the foods which aren’t as dangerous for sufferers of the condition.

 Here are some examples of GI scores.
-You’ll notice that natural and high-fiber foods tend to have a lower GI score, then foods with processed and refined ingredients.
-That’s largely because the body digests high-fiber foods more slowly.
+You’ll notice that natural and high-fiber foods tend to have a lower GI score, than foods with processed and refined ingredients.
+That’s large because the body digests high-fiber foods more slowly.